 - The car must still be under warranty

-- The owner must have taken the car in for repair of the same problem four or more times through an authorized dealer
+- The owner must have taken the car in for repair of the same problem 4 times or more through an authorized dealer

 - The car must have been inoperable for a total of 30 days (not necessarily consecutive)